sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alert_solutions.md

 **Possible solutions**

+- Determine if the pod was OOM killed using `kubectl describe pod prometheus` (look for `OOMKilled: true`) and, if so, consider increasing the memory limit in the relevant `Deployment.yaml`.
+- Check the logs before the container restarted to see if there are `panic:` messages or similar using `kubectl logs -p prometheus`.
 - Learn more about the related dashboard panel in the [dashboards reference](./dashboards.md#prometheus-pods-available-percentage).
 - **Silence this alert:** If you are aware of this alert and want to silence notifications for it, add the following to your site configuration and set a reminder to re-evaluate the alert: